sap-tutorials/Tutorials/tutorials/vora-zeppelin-load-file-formats/vora-zeppelin-load-file-formats.md

     ![Check HDFS for files](voraformats00.jpg)

-2. Similarly to loading sample SCV files you will use Zeppelin with predefined notebook here as well.
+2. Similarly to loading sample CSV files you will use Zeppelin with predefined notebook here as well.
 To open Zeppelin web UI click on **Connect** in your SAP HANA Vora instance in CAL, and then pick **Open** a link for `Application: Zeppelin`.

     Once Zeppelin opens up in a new browser window, check it is **Connected** and if yes, then click on `2_DataTypes` notebook.